 Negative SEO operations are the entirety of off-site actions performed to diminish the rankings of competing sites.
 The main goal is that competing sites lose rankings on their targeted keywords and hit rock bottom.

 There are multiple ways to understand that your site is a target of Negative SEO operations.
 The easiest of these methods will be to check the anchor text of incoming links on the Google Search Console.
 Links from strange and bizarre words mean that your site is targeted.

 Negative SEO will work for the most part if you don’t take constant action after you spot it.
 This is a situation that web site owners do not want, and may cause serious losses in rankings if the necessary interventions are not performed or it is too late.

 The majority of Negative SEO attacks consist of external links from spam sites or directing links with banned words to another website.
 You can easily remove these links and protect your website by using tools such as Ahrefs, Semrush, and Google.

 What Are Negative SEO Methods?

 With Negative SEO, you can reduce the ranking of competing sites on the keywords they have targeted.
 Unless the sites under serious attack do not take precautions.
-These actions may even be perceived as spam and malicious by Google.
+Google can perceive these actions as spam and malicious.

-A site that is detected as spam continues to lose ranking, even if the necessary precautions are taken.
+A site that is detected as spam continues to lose ranking, even if you take the necessary precautions.
 It will take some time for that webmaster to return their website to their old strong position.

 In this section, we’ll talk about how you can protect your site from such attacks and what steps we should take in six main bullet points.